KrystianSkwierawski/SFXQuizzes/README.md

 ## Some technical info
 - I wanted to practice .NET MVC with razor pages and this time I created the app using just it.
 There was not too much JavaScript and components so, Angular wasn't necessary.
 - For simplicity, I used ASP.NET Core scaffolded Identity and just change it a little bit.
-For now, I resigned with an email sender and email confirmation.
+For now, I resigned with an email-sender, email confirmation, and authenticating via external services(Facebook, Google, etc).

 ## Tools: